AmandaEMK/project-two/README.md

 ## Deployment

-The project has been backed up using Git.
+The project has been developed in GitPod and is using Git for version control.
 It is deployed on GitHub Pages directly from the master branch.
 The development version and the deployed one are the same.

 ## Credits